mariajcb/instamood/README.md

 #insta[mood]
-One of the ways humans cope with emotion is by talking to others. **insta[mood]** aims to analyze true emotions, show the user that they're not alone, and connect people via chat.
+One of the ways humans cope with emotion is by talking to others. **insta[mood]** is a mobile-first app that aims to analyze true emotions, show the user that they're not alone, and connect people via chat.

 *Coming soon: a walkthrough video*